Thank you for your interest in the Joint PhD in Educational Studies Program.

 In some cases, home university regulations require the Test of English as a Foreign Language (TOEFL) for students with degrees from overseas universities, even where the language of instruction is English.
 Please check the home university websites for specific requirements.
 Please consult the Office of the Secretariat to submit an equivalent demonstration of proficiency.

-Please note that transcripts and materials submitted in support of application to the Joint PhD in Educational Studies become the property of the Secretariat of the Joint PhD in Educational Studies Program and will not be returned.
+Please note that transcripts and materials submitted in support of an application to the Joint PhD in Educational Studies become the property of the Secretariat of the Joint PhD in Educational Studies Program and will not be returned.